-My name is Adam Gilbourne and I’ve been importing from China for more than 7 years.
+My name is Adam Gilbourne and I’ve been importing from China to UK or wherever for more than 7 years.
 Based on observations across thousands of orders here’s 8 reasons why it pays to visit the factory.

 1. You can find out if the product you want to buy is really their “core business”